5eynaa/NYC-Restaurant-Food-Inspection-Analysis/Data-Cleaning.md

 The main table was updated by joining it to the lookup table and replacing every description with the standardised version.

-Note: A timeout error (Error 2013) was encountered on the first attempt due to the size of the dataset.
-This was resolved by increasing the MySQL session timeout settings and reconnecting before running the query again.

 #### Step 5 — Verification

 A verification query confirmed the standardisation was successful: **0 rows returned** — every violation code now has exactly one standardised description.

 (Full queries for all five steps are in `sql/01_cleaning.sql`.)

-#### Key lessons for future projects

-1. **Always investigate before standardising** — run a GROUP BY query first to understand how many versions exist and how common each one is before deciding on an approach.
-2. **Create a lookup table rather than hardcoding values** — this approach scales to any number of violation codes automatically without needing to write individual CASE statements.
-3. **Verify before updating** — always check the lookup table against known values before running the UPDATE on the full dataset.
-4. **Exclude blank rows** — always add a WHERE clause to exclude rows where the column being standardised is empty, to avoid accidentally modifying clean inspection records.
-5. **Large updates may timeout** — for datasets with hundreds of thousands of rows, increase the MySQL session timeout before running bulk UPDATE statements, or split the update into batches by filtering on subsets of the data.

 ---